Olsro/ipodclickwheelgamespreservationproject/README.md

 Re-uploads appreciated !

+Be aware that you need around **10 GB** of free space on your hard drive to extract the .utm file from the splitted archive !

 #### SHA signatures
 So you can check the authenticity of the files if you download them elsewhere.